FeatureBaseDB/www/content/blog/cloud-native-landscape.md

 As you know, speed is our middle name.
 It is our mission to make it as easy as Pi to drop Pilosa into any environment.
 Currently, Pilosa easily drops into a Lambda architecture—or any architecture built around a data pipeline—with a few lines of code, while other implementations require a bit more legwork to get Pilosa integrated.
 We are actively working on those latter cases, which is why we are so excited to be a part of the Cloud Native Landscape Project.

-We are eager to collaborate with partners in the cloud native landscape to compliment and accelerate projects, while also allowing turn key implementation of Pilosa into any cloud environment.
-If you’re part of this project and want to explore how we can work together, [drop us a line](info@pilosa.com)!
+We are eager to collaborate with partners in the Cloud Native Landscape to complement and accelerate projects, while also allowing turn key implementation of Pilosa into any cloud environment.
+If you’re part of this project and want to explore how we can work together, [drop us a line](mailto:info@pilosa.com)!

+*Sarah is Pilosa’s Community Manager by day.
+DJ by night.
+Cat lady by birth.
+Find her on Twitter at [@sarahking_atx](https://twitter.com/sarahking_atx?lang=en).*